-This area will define the general education requirements, categories 1-13, that all students need to fulfill in order to graduate.
+This area will define the SUNY and Cortland general education requirements, categories 1-12, that all students need to fulfill in order to graduate.

 For students transferring from another SUNY institution, a designation such as "CGE 101 Met: prior SUNY School" may appear for a specific GE category.
 This designation verifies that you completed the general education course at your previous institution; the grade is "M" for "met."
 This designation is added to your record in addition to the corresponding course, which may appear in another section of your audit.

-For students transferring in over 50 credits, three GE waivers are applied to categories 11, 12 and 13.
+For students transferring in over 35 credits, two GE waivers are applied to categories 11 and 12.
 The designation "CGE 1XX: Cortland GE Waiver" will appear.
-For students transferring in between 20-49.5 credits, GE Waivers will be applied to your record after consultation with your academic advisor and submission of the GE Waiver form.
+For students transferring in between 20-34.5 credits, GE Waivers will be applied to your record after consultation with your academic advisor and submission of the GE Waiver form.

 Cortland Degree Requirements - Foreign Language and Writing Intensive

 Your foreign language requirement will depend on your major and type of degree you are seeking (e.g. BA or BS).
 All students must also complete 6 credits of writing intensive coursework.
 Writing intensive courses cannot be transferred to SUNY Cortland.

 This area will identify and track the courses that fulfill the liberal arts requirement for your major.
 Many of the courses in your major requirement section and general education section will also appear in this section.